Francois-Coleongco/Steganography_Suite/README.md

 Download the binary in the root project directory titled `stego` and run it

+The saved image containing your message will be saved in the original directory of your file with a new file name "<old_file_name> (sneaky).<ext>"

 See Video for Demo:

 <video will be here sometime i needa make it look pretty before iwanna show ittt>